 Combination with TNF-inhibitorsThere is limited experience with use of abatacept in combination with TNF-inhibitors (see section 5.1).
 In placebo-controlled clinical trials, in comparison with patients treated with TNF-inhibitors and placebo, patients who received combination TNF-inhibitors with abatacept experienced an increase in overall infections and serious infections (see section 4.5).
 Abatacept is not recommended for use in combination with TNF-inhibitors.While transitioning from TNF-inhibitor therapy to ORENCIA therapy, patients should be monitored for signs of infection (see section 5.1, Study VII).

 Allergic reactionsAllergic reactions have been reported uncommonly with abatacept administration in clinical trials, where patients were not required to be pretreated to prevent allergic reactions (see section 4.8).
 Anaphylaxis or anaphylactoid reactions can occur after the first infusion and can be life-threatening.
 In postmarketing experience, a case of fatal anaphylaxis following the first infusion of ORENCIA has been reported.
-If any serious allergic or anaphylactic reaction occurs, IV or SC ORENCIA therapy should be discontinued immediately and appropriate therapy initiated, and the use of ORENCIA should be permanently discontinued.
+If any serious allergic or anaphylactic reaction occurs, intravenous or subcutaneous ORENCIA therapy should be discontinued immediately and appropriate therapy initiated, and the use of ORENCIA should be permanently discontinued.

 Effects on the immune systemMedicinal products which affect the immune system, including ORENCIA, may affect host defences against infections and malignancies, and affect vaccination responses.Co-administration of ORENCIA with biologic immunosuppressive or immunomodulatory agents could potentiate the effects of abatacept on the immune system (see section 4.5).